Xon77/Live4Life/README.md

 **For Linux, it has worked before at some time, but currently I do not know.** The reason why I do not switch from Mac to Linux is that I often used [Dante](https://www.audinate.com/products) to send multiple channels via ethernet in some concert halls.
 Since Dante virtual sound cards are not available for linux, you need to buy specific expensive sound cards to use Dante.

-**For Windows, It seems to work, only if you set the variable `~foldersStructure` at 0 in the file [`_0_Init_Live4Life.scd`](/L4L_Project/_0_Init_Live4Life.scd#L7).** This option, which allows to create virtual folders by gathering the first two letters of a sound folder, is currently not available for Windows.
+**For Windows, It works, only if you set the variable `~foldersStructure` at 0 in the file [`_0_Init_Live4Life.scd`](/L4L_Project/_0_Init_Live4Life.scd#L7).** This option, which allows to create virtual folders by gathering the first two letters of a sound folder, is currently not available for Windows.
 Use also an appropriate driver like ASIO, ReaRoute, DirectSound or WASAPI, but not MME.
 See this [post](https://scsynth.org/t/audio-noise-distortion-issues/2731) on scsynth.org.

 ## Installation